aradi/fypp/docs/fypp.rst

 General syntax
 ==============

-FYPP has two types of preprocessor directives, each of them having a line and an inline form:
+Fypp has two types of preprocessor directives, each of them having a line and an inline form:

 *  Control directives